ACCR-VBD/Poster---additional_information/README.md

 <p align="center">
   <img src="https://github.com/ACCR-VBD/Presentation---Swiss-global-change-day/assets/63344790/694ca8a9-d849-434e-8cc8-88f29959b9df" width=600>
   <br>
-  <em></em>
+  <em>Ross-macdonald transmission model of mosquito-borne diseases</em>
 </p>

-A ... of such epidemiological model is the basic reproduction number $R_0$, which corresponds to the average number of secondary infection caused by a single infection in a fully susceptible population
+A critical metric based on such epidemiological model is the basic reproduction number $R_0$, which corresponds to the average number of secondary infection caused by a single infection in a fully susceptible population.
+This value has interesting thresholding properties

 # Current state of the project